martinMr79/project-exam2-martin-mroz/README.md

 ---

-For any additional information, please reach out to our team.
+For any additional information, please reach out.

 ## Available Scripts and Dependencies